-There is a need for an archeological survey of the roads and the entrance facility.
+There is a need for an archeological survey of the roads and the entrance facility prior to construction drawings.
+Archeological survey and mitigation will be accomplished by the road developer.

-Under the No Action Alternative, all ll sites would continue to experience occasional disturbance by the off-road vehicle traffic now prevalent on the point.
-These impacts are of considerably lesser intensity than the direct and indirect effects of development.
+Under the No Action Alternative, all 11 sites would continue to experience occasional disturbance by the off-road vehicle traffic now prevalent on the point.
+These impacts are of considerably lesser intensity than the direct and indirect effects of development and would be a stipulation in any contract.
+The National Park Service will assume that the archeological survey, evaluation of sites for the National Register, and the appropriate mitigation are conducted in accordance with NPS-28.
+The park will be responsible for submitting the determination of effect form prior to the preparation of construction documents.